 After the intervention, if your loved one agrees to accept treatment and the arrangements have already been made, the interventionist often accompanies him or her directly into a residential treatment facility.

 To find a reputable interventionist, search online for a professional interventionist that is registered and board-certified by the Association of Intervention Specialists (AIS).
 If you’re not sure how to find an interventionist or you want a recommendation, an addiction treatment professional at Nova Recovery Center will be happy to connect you with one.

 How to Offer Encouragement and Support in the Face of Denial

-Do be prepared for the long haul, however, because treatment for addiction is just the beginning of a lifetime of recovery17.
-Think of it this way: recovery is an ongoing journey and treatment is the first step.
-Help your loved one by giving him or her all the love, encouragement and support you can, both during and after treatment.
+However, you should know that addiction treatment is just the beginning of a lifetime of recovery.10 Think of it this way: recovery is an ongoing journey and treatment is the first step.
+Help your loved one by giving him or her all the love, encouragement, and support you can, both during and after treatment.